Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 Descovy for PrEP® (FTC/TAF)

-Renal Safety Profile of Switching from FTC/TDF
+Renal Safety Profile of Switching From FTC/TDF

-Some data may be outside of the US FDA-approved Prescribing Information.
+Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
-For information about the approved conditions of use of any Gilead drug product, please consult the FDA approved prescribing information.
+For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.

 The full indication, important safety information, and boxed warnings are available at: